+The temperature of $^{40}$Ca$^+-^{27}$Al$^+$ ion pair crystal along axial COM has been estimated by comparing the relative sideband intensities \cite{26,27}.
+The probe laser linewidth of 729 nm is broadened by modulating the frequency of AOM in order to reduce the number of data points required for the sweep.
+The intensities of carrier and sideband spectra are measured to be 0.44 and 0.22 with 10 ms interrogation time.
+According to Ref. \cite{27}, the temperature of $^{40}$Ca$^+-^{27}$Al$^+$ ion pair crystal along axial COM is calculated to be about 7 mK.

+In summary, in a linear Paul trap, a dark ion has been obtained by sympathetic cooling with a single $^{40}$Ca$^+$ ion.
+The mass of dark ion is measured by secular motion sideband spectra and it is proved to be $^{27}$Al$^+$ ion.
+The temperature of $^{40}$Ca$^+-^{27}$Al$^+$ ion pair crystal is estimated to be about 7 mK.
+The synthesis of $^{40}$Ca$^+-^{27}$Al$^+$ ion pair crystal is a milestone on progress of $^{27}$Al$^+$ ion quantum logic optical clock in the future.

-\begin{acknowledgement} We thank for Songbai Kang for the early works, thank P. O. Schimidt, Ting Chen and Yao Huang for discuss.
-This work was supported by Ministry of Science and Technology of the People,s Republic of China under project of 2012AA120701. \end{acknowledgement}
+We thank professor P.O.Schimidt, Dr. Yao Huang and Dr.Ting Chen for fruitful discuss.
+This work is supported by the National High Technology Research and Development Program of China (863 Program, Grant No. 2012AA120701) and the National Natural Science Foundation of China (Grant No. 11174326).